 The registration of RPAS is done digitally in the Internet portal of the General Directorate of Civil Aeronautics, so it is necessary to have documentation that accredits the ownership of RPAS.

 The RPAS of micro category for private recreational use, private non-commercial and commercial, as well as small and large categories for private recreational use, do not require an Operating Authorization.
 Small and large categories of RPAS for non-commercial and commercial use require Operating Authorization.
 RPAS in the large category for non-commercial and commercial use must have Type Approval for RPAS.
 Similarly, all large RPAS for commercial use must have a certificate of licensure.

-It is important that the owners, operators, traders, and manufacturers of RPAS are subject to the obligations established in the Circular, since the Directorate of Civil Aeronautics expects to establish fines in case of non-compliance with such regulation, which is expected to come into effect in the coming months.
+The owners, operators, traders, and manufacturers of RPAS must be subject to the obligations established in the Circular since the Directorate of Civil Aeronautics expects to establish fines in case of non-compliance with such regulation, which is expected to come into effect in the coming months.

-The constant technological change and the emergence of new necessities of daily life will bring as a consequence that the use of drones in our country will be more determinant in the coming years, so, together with aviation regulation, it will be necessary that civil and criminal laws have clear responsibilities in case through the use of RPAS crimes are committed and / or affect third parties, as well as establish the obligations that have the operators and owners of RPAS that use cameras with respect to the protection of personal data.
+The constant technological change and the emergence of new necessities of daily life will bring a consequence that the use of drones in our country will be more determinant in the coming years, so, together with aviation regulation, it will be necessary that civil and criminal laws have clear responsibilities in the case through the use of RPAS crimes are committed and/or affect third parties, as well as establish the obligations that have the operators and owners of RPAS that use cameras for the protection of personal data.